Project-Platypus/Platypus/docs/getting-started.rst

 we set the evaluation function.
 Note how the ``belegundu`` function returns a tuple (two lists) for the objectives and constraints.

+Constraints may also be defined as functions.
+Create the function and provide the function object itself as the constraint.
+The function will receive the value to be evaluated as its only parameter.
+The function must return 0 if the constraint is feasible and anything else if it is not feasible.
+The constraint function is **not** provided information on which decision variable is being evaluated, however, so if your constraints interact, you may need to preprocess your constraint in a subclass of `Problem` and then return the appropriate value in your contraint function.

 The final population could contain infeasible and dominated solutions if the number of function evaluations was insufficient (e.g. ``algorithm.Run(100)``).
 In this case we would need to filter out the infeasible solutions: